pingcap/docs-cn/dev/how-to/maintain/tidb-in-kubernetes/tidb-cluster.md

 For minor version upgrade, updating the `image` should be enough.
 When TiDB major version is out, the better way to update is to fetch the new values.yaml from new tidb-operator chart as described in the beginning and then merge the old values.yaml with new values.yaml.
 And then upgrade as above.

-## Change TiDB cluster Configuration
+## Change the TiDB cluster Configuration

 Since `v1.0.0`, TiDB operator can perform rolling-update on configuration updates.
 This feature is disabled by default in favor of backward compatibility, you can enable it by setting `enableConfigMapRollout` to `true` in your helm values file.